Oneflow-Inc/oneflow-documentation/en/docs/cookies/activation_checkpointing.md

     # Other codes...
 ```

-##  Comparative Experiment on BERT model
+##  Comparative Experiment on BERT Model

 In order to verify the actual effect of Activation Checkpointing, we can conduct comparative experiments on the model [Bert](https://arxiv.org/abs/1810.04805).
 We can directly use the Bert model provided by [libai](https://github.com/Oneflow-Inc/libai).
 To turn on Activation Checkpointing, we just need to set `train.activation_checkpoint.enabled` to `True` in the configuration file.